 Businesses like King’s College London, Smart Working Revolution and London Pain Clinic are expanding operations into Cornwall every day.
-To learn more about what Cornwall has to offer, or to enquire about help with your own business, contact the Invest in Cornwall team.
+To learn more about what Cornwall has to offer, or to enquire about help with your own business, contact the Cornwall Trade and Investment team.

 Be the first to hear the latest news, releases and stories from the UK's most exciting and innovative region

 Cornwall’s eclectic mix of work environments offers a variety of opportunities from collaborative seaside co-working spaces through to industrial workshopsSee More